emmygozi/gloverIac/README.md

 ## About The Project
 The project is hosted in a kubernetes cluster on: http://34.122.59.193/

+Kubenetes acts as a load balancer for our use case here. https://kubernetes.io/docs/concepts/services-networking/

 This repository contains the cloned repository, terraform code, python script and kubernetes helm chart used to deploy the application.

 Here's a breakdown: